-- The task widget can be moved around so that it's not in the way
+- The task widget can be moved around so that it's not in the way.

-Pro Tip: Get more accurate time on task by separating related questions from the tasks.
+Pro Tip: Get more accurate time on tasks by separating related questions from the tasks.
 Because they're recorded, you can skip directly to the answer in the video.
 You'll also be able to make great clips for your highlight reel.